louisglan/grad-masterclass/Week 6/2-tuesday.md

 Today you will be learning about JSX:

 1. Watch the JSX in React lessons, coding along with Brian
-2. Create a basic react project for exercises.
-Follow [these instructions](https://medium.com/@implicitknowledge/minimal-vite-react-project-af56ecfabf9a) to create a barebones react app
+2. Create a basic react project for exercises. `cd` into a folder where you want to create your project and run `npm create vite@latest my-app -- --template react`.
+Press enter whenever prompted (it will select sensible defaults for you) and wait for it to install
 3. Exercise: In your exercise project:
     - Create three components:
     - One component should be named Hello and it should return 'Hello' wrapped inside of h1.